 Soil: Well-drained sand, clay, loamy or calcareous soils

 Growth habit: 1–3’ tall with 2–3’ spread

 Propagation: Seed, cuttings

-Note: The non-native Stachytarpheta cayennensis is often mistaken for the native S. jamaicensis as both have the distinctive purplish-blue flowers.
-S. cayennensis, however, is a Category II FLEPPC listed invasive species and should not be planted.
+Caution: The non-native Stachytarpheta cayennensis is often mistaken for the native species as both have the distinctive purplish-blue flowers.
+S. cayennensis, however, is recognized as a Category II listed invasive species because it has escaped cultivation and is altering native habitat.
+It should not be used.
+S. cayennensis has a more erect habit than the native species, which has a more prostrate habit.
 Be sure to purchase your plants from trusted sources to ensure you are getting the native species.